ujjwalm29/movie-search/level_2_preprocessing_tfidf_ranked/README.md

 - For "Man of Steel", results have changed but the rest of the superman movies didn't show up.

 For "Man of Steel", there seems to be a lot of matches for "Man of" or "Steel".
-Due to titles being short and how TF-IDF calculates scores, the titles are given a lot more importance than a small match in overview.
+My suspicion : Due to titles being short and how TF-IDF calculates scores, the titles are given a lot more importance than a small match in overview.

-I could try and fix it but trying out a few things and giving "weights" to the title score and overview score, but I think I'll stop for now.
-You win some, you lose some.
-Let's move onto the next level!
+## Advanced :

+To recap, we did preprocessed the text, split it into unigrams and bigrams, created TF-IDF representations of the data and compared it with a similar representation of our query.

+In reality, keyword search is WAYYY more complex.
+Here are some pointers that will help you explore further :
+- Nobody creates TF-IDF matrices like we did.
+It's better to use a feature rich search engine like [Elasticsearch](https://www.elastic.co/elasticsearch) or [Solr](https://solr.apache.org/) which gives a lot of functionality out of the box.
+- To score results, we used `np.dot` and sorted the results.
+In reality, most search engines use an algorithm called BM25 to rank documents for keyword search.
+[Here](https://medium.com/@evertongomede/understanding-the-bm25-ranking-algorithm-19f6d45c6ce) is a short article explaining BM25.
+- To improve search accuracy, we can use "signals".
+Signals can be anything and are usually domain dependent.
+In our case, one could say that if a movie is more popular or has a high rating, then it should be ranked higher.
+Or, if a movie was released recently, it should be ranked higher.
+According to a search expert I talked to, Google uses more than 100 signals per query.

+These are all good ways to improve our implementation.

+As a starting point, let's do a small exercise.
+Do you think, for a movie, the title is more important than the overview?
+If yes, how would you model/integrate this thought into our code?
+Think about it!